chloroken/eve-min/README.md

 7) ~~Add `"k"` flag to kill all clients~~
 8) ~~Refactor using dbus for speed~~
 9) ~~Fix cycling issues~~
-10) Have target switchds adjust cycle index
+10) Have target switches adjust cycle index